motorlearner/blogdown-website-old/content/about/header/index.md

 Why the title?
 Any knowledge claim always comes with uncertainty, and is incomplete without a detailed account of said uncertainty.
 Identifying, acknowledging, and communicating uncertainty is an exercise that only few people master.
-Many people neglect that part, instead telling a tale that is really a tale [full] of [neglected] uncertainty.
-Somewhat like focusing on the center of a probability distribution, while neglecting its tails [of uncertainty].
+Many neglect that part altogether and end up telling fairy tales, for the tale is incomplete without its uncertainty.
+Kind of like focusing on the center of a probability distribution, thus neglecting its tails.